Ndiaye01/check_kippo_honeypot.py/README.md

 WARNING :if a new attack has occured

 check_kippo_honeypot presents the total number of attacks as performance data for later visualization with PNP4NAGIOS or Graphite.
-The script country.csv gives a CSV files of geogrphical coordinates of attackers for eventual mapping with ?agvis-Geomap.
+The script locationcsv.py creates a CSV files of geogrphical coordinates of attackers for mapping with ?agvis-Geomap.

 To integrate check\_kippo\_honeypot in Icinga Web2,